open-horizon/rsapss-tool/README.md

     printf "some OTHER content" | RSAPSSTOOL_DEBUG=true rsapss-tool verify --publickey /tmp/public.key -x /tmp/somecontent.signature

 See the tool's help output for the names of envvars that corresond to command options.

+#### Program output

+Output from the tool to `stdout` is intended for programmatic use—this is useful when authoring a script to sign content and capture only a generated signature, for instance.
+As a consequence, `stderr` is used to report both informational and error messages.
+Use the familiar Bash output handling mechanisms (`2>`, `1>`) to isolate `stdout` output.

+Verification output to stdout is guaranteed to be stable.
+The text `SIGOK` will be printed to stdout iff a signature is verified. `SIGINVALID` indicates verification failure with key material, signature and input data that passed format and content checks.

+#### Exit status codes

+The following error codes are produced by the CLI tool under described conditions:

+ * **3**: CLI invocation error or user input error (for instance, a specified public key file could not be read or was ill-formatted)
+ * **5**: Provided PSS signature is **not valid** for the given input and public key

 ### Library